danielmendie/Mendi.Blazor.DynamicNavigation/README.md

 await app.RunAsync();
 ```

-By default, the dynamic navigator packages use the browser's local storage as its default storage setting.
+By default, the dynamic navigator uses the browser's local storage as its default storage setting.
 To use IndeDB, use the `StorageUtilityType.IndexDb` as
 a parameter to UseDynamicNavigator() call
 ```csharp
 var app = await builder.UseDynamicNavigator(StorageUtilityType.IndexDb);